mikerst/mikethomas.design/src/index.md

 <section class="cover">

-Hey there, I'm [Mike](/about/), a big-hearted, multiple-hat-wearing designer based in London, with a love of old book smells, looking out for others, and posh coffee.
+Hey there, I'm [Mike](/about/), an experienced, multiple-hat-wearing designer with a love of old book smells, looking out for others, and great coffee.
+To me, design is more than a nine-to-five, it’s a vocation.

 </section>